F1 help and the tips/output pane

 The first line of comments is displayed in status bar and annotations (menu -> Help -> Annotations).

-To add help section, you can use dialog: floating toolbar -> More Tools -> Function help editor.
+To create help section, you can use: code toolbar -> More tools -> Function help editor.

 In Tips can be displayed functions, macros and QM items of other types.